 Finally, set up the exact event trigger:

-Keep in mind that you need to check "This event repeats every year" checkbox to send messages at the date of their birthday, because this date will never happen in the future.– Also, note that the same Rule will trigger for the same subscriber once in 30 seconds in case it can be triggered more than once during a very short period of time.– It should also be noted that if you apply a rule trigger to a user via Bulk Actions in the Audience tab, the rule will not fire off.
+Keep in mind that you need to check "This event repeats every year" checkbox to send messages at the date of their birthday, because this date will never happen in the future.– Also, note that the same Rule will trigger for the same contact once in 30 seconds in case it can be triggered more than once during a very short period of time.– It should also be noted that if you apply a rule trigger to a contact via Bulk Actions in the Contacts tab, the rule will not fire off.
 This is made in order to avoid bulk rule triggers for thousands or tens of thousands of people simultaneously which may easily overload your chatbot.